splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

    </embed>

 * If you want to use the :strong:`Project Viewer` role, skip to :ref:`Configure GCP <gcp-two>`.
 Choosing this role ensures that any functionality update implemented in Infrastructure Monitoring doesn't require changes to your GCP setup.
 * If you want to use a role with more restrictive permissions than those available to Project Viewer, make sure your selected role has sufficient permissions to connect to Infrastructure Monitoring.
 If your GCP service account role has insufficient permissions, you'll get an error message when trying to connect to Infrastructure Monitoring.
-Review and enable any missing permissions, or change the role to Project Viewer.
+Review and activate any missing permissions, or change the role to Project Viewer.

 The following table specifies the permissions required for GCP integrations.